What is: Waste Transfer Note

 No transfer = no transfer note

 It might sound obvious, but if no transfer of waste occurs then no waste transfer note is required.
 For example, a contractor building a conservatory that takes away demolition debris from his customer’s premises does not need to create a waste transfer note because they produced the waste themselves not the customer.
-The only requirement for a waste transfer note is when they deliver that waste to a 3rd party tip.
-On the other hand, if the contractor engages a waste carrier (such as a skip company or man & van clearance company like AnyJunk) to remove the waste, then a transfer occurs onsite between the two parties and a waste transfer note is required.
+The only requirement for a waste transfer note is when they deliver that waste to a tip.
+On the other hand, if the contractor engages a waste carrier to remove the waste, then a transfer occurs onsite between the two parties and a waste transfer note is required.

 Note that if the same contractor leaves the waste behind for the occupier to arrange disposal, then technically speaking there is a waste transfer at that point but in practice, the EA ignores this.

 Who is responsible for producing it?

 It is common practice for the party receiving the waste to produce the waste transfer note but both parties are responsible for making sure the information is accurate and both must sign the document and keep it for two years.
-Since photocopies of waste transfer notes are not acceptable, they are invariably created in duplicate using carbon copies (or occasionally electronically).
+Since photocopies of waste transfer notes are not acceptable, they are created in duplicate using carbon copies or increasingly electronically as a PDF.

 Need Practical Help?